glebtsereteli/GMRoomLoader/docs/pages/api/payload/getters.md

 > `payload.GetSequence(roomId)` ➜ :Asset.GMSequence: or :Undefined:

-Returns the created Sequence ID matching the given room ID, or :Undefined: if not found.
+Returns the created Sequence ID matching the given room ID if found, or :Undefined: if not found.
 | Parameter | Type | Description |
 | --- | --- | --- |
 | `roomId` | :String: | The Sequence room ID to search for |